zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 - Cookie named apimlAuthenticationToken.
 - Bearer authentication

-The request takes one parameter named `applicationName`, the name of the application for which the PassTicket should be generated.
+The request takes the `applicationName` parameter, which is the name of the application for which the PassTicket should be generated.
 This parameter must be supplied.

 The response is a JSON object, which contains information associated with the ticket.

 For more details, see the OpenAPI documentation of the API Mediation Layer in the API Catalog.

 #### Supported authentication methods
 The API Mediation Layer provides multiple methods which clients can use to authenticate.
-When the API ML is run as a part of the Zowe all of the following methods are enabled and supported.
+When the API ML is run as a part of Zowe, all of the following methods are enabled and supported.
 All the methods are supported at least to some extent with each authentication provider.

 ##### Username/Password
 The client can authenticate via Username and password.
 There are multiple methods which can be used to deliver the credentials.
-There are more details in the ZAAS Client documentation.
+There are more details in the [ZAAS Client documentation](https://docs.zowe.org/stable/extend/extend-apiml/api-mediation-security.html#zaas-client).

 ##### JWT Token
-When the client authenticates with the API ML it receives in exchange the JWT token which can be used for further authentication.
-If z/OSMF is configured as authentication provider and the client already received JWT token produced by the z/OSMF it is possible to reuse this token within the API ML for authentication.
+When the client authenticates with the API ML, it receives in exchange the JWT token which can be used for further authentication.
+If z/OSMF is configured as the authentication provider and the client already received a JWT token produced by the z/OSMF, it is possible to reuse this token within the API ML for authentication.

 #### Authentication providers